 Where can I play WSOP.com?

-As of July 2021, WSOP.com had launched in Pennsylvania but remained a “fenced-in” market, meaning players can compete only against others from that state.
+WSOP.com in Michigan and Pennsylvania remain “fenced-in” markets, meaning players can compete only against others from that state.
 However, that likely will change soon as more states enter into interstate compacts, and that would increase the player and prize pools on the network even more.

 Can I play on WSOP.com in Michigan?